SelverPepic/yarkowsky-effect-simulation/README.md

 ![Temperature map](figures/Yarkowsky_temperature_map.jpg)

-For more details, see the presentation and the info on asteroid Bennu and its 1/2000 chance to hit us (the same one from which NASA collected samples and flew them back to Earth in 2024, which is a great story on its own).
+For more details, see the presentation and the info on asteroid Bennu and its ca. 1/2000 chance to hit the Earth in the next 200 years.
+This is also the same astroid from which NASA collected samples and flew them back to Earth in 2024, which is a great story on its own (see OSIRIS-REx mission).

 ![Solar system with asteroid Bennu](figures/Yarkowsky_orbit_setup.jpg)
 ![Solar system with asteroid Bennu](figures/Yarkowsky_orbit_plot.jpg)